garciadelcastillo/sketchpad.js/README.md

 Acknowledgments
 ---------------

-Thanks to [Panagiotis Michalatos](http://sawapan.eu) for his gidance and contribution to this project.
+Thanks to [Prof. Panagiotis Michalatos](http://sawapan.eu) for his guidance and contribution to this project.

-Sketchpad.js is a rendition to [Ivan Sutherland's PhD Thesis](https://www.youtube.com/watch?v=495nCzxM9PI).
+Sketchpad.js is a rendition to [Prof. Ivan Sutherland's PhD Thesis](https://www.youtube.com/watch?v=495nCzxM9PI).

 License
 -------